 For the panzanella, start by drizzling the bread cubes and shallot with olive oil and seasoning with salt and pepper.
 Roast at 400 degrees for 10–15 minutes, or until crispy on the outside and chewy on the inside (but not so crunchy it breaks like brittle).

-The rest is just an assembly job: toss the peas, asparagus, mint, parsley, greens, pea sprouts, and shalloty baguette croutons with half of the vinaigrette to start.
+The rest is just an assembly job: toss the peas, asparagus, mint, parsley, greens, and shalloty baguette croutons with half of the vinaigrette to start.
 Taste and add more as needed (but don't drown it); season to taste with salt and pepper as well.